-Have someone in the group look up and read Ezekiel 37:1-10.
+Have someone in your group read Ezekiel 37:1-10.

-- What is this vision meant to teach God's people about their spiritual condition? - · How does it point them to the new life that will ultimately come through faith in Jesus Christ?
+- What is this vision meant to teach God's people about their spiritual condition? - How does it point them to the new life that will ultimately come through faith in Jesus Christ?